 When a study is designed every effort is made to reduce any risk to patients.
 Before any clinical research can start, it is subject to thorough review from all applicable regulatory authorities and the NHS.

-In the study of new treatments and investigations, the researchers may be aware of some side-effects, but there is also the possibility of unknown side-effects.
-It is important to bear in mind that all treatments and investigations have some degree of side-effects.
+In the study of new treatments and investigations, the researchers may be aware of some side effects, but there is also the possibility of unknown side effects.
+It is important to bear in mind that all treatments and investigations could potentially cause side effects.

 We will carefully monitor your health during the study, and you should tell us about any illnesses or changes in your body that you notice.

 Your involvement and the time required depends on what is being investigated.
 The research team should be able to provide you with details.

 This depends on the study.
 The research team should be able to provide you with details.

 Who will see information about me?

 If you take part in a study, staff other than your doctors may need access to your medical records.
 Everyone who sees your records has to follow the hospital’s confidentiality guidelines.